If you have any questions, please get in touch with our COVID-19 Task Force here

 VAT RATE CUT FROM 20% TO 5% IN BUSINESSES IN THE HOSPITALITY, TOURISM AND ATTRACTIONS SECTOR

-The chancellor has announced a 6-month cut in VAT from 20% to 5% to catering, accommodation and admission to attractions between 15 July 2020 and 12 January 2021.
-A £4bn injection – a big help to the industry at such a crucial time.
-The reduced rate will apply to:
+The chancellor has announced an extension to the cut in VAT from 20% to 5% on catering, accommodation and admission to attractions which will now apply between 15 July 2020 and 31 March 2021.
+The aim of this extension is to help a sector that has been severely impacted by the pandemic and adapt to the new trading environment.
+As a reminder, the reduced rate applies to:

 - Eat-in food and non-alcoholic drinks